thiagojedi/thiagojedi.github.io/src/pages/blog/2018-02-13-typescript_when_its_bad.md

 category: blog
 tags: typescript ts english
 image: /images/typescript.png
-lang: en_US
+lang: en-US
 pubDate: 13/02/2018
 ---

-I'm a huge advocate that knowing when _not_ to use a tool is as important as knowing when to use it.
+I'm a huge advocate that knowing when not to use a tool is as important as knowing when to use it.
 That's why, when someone try to sell me a new tech I go ahead and ask: Ok, where's the catch?
 This is my answer to that question about TypeScript.